Tuesday, October 18, 2011

 Me as Linda on Halloween

-Initially, Linda and I connected over our love of dance.
-We met on a Country Line Dance Team in the mid ‘90’s.
-While strutting our stuff to the tunes of the hot new country music star Alan Jackson, et al, we branched off on our own, and with two other friends created “The Mambo Girls”—a Latin dance team.
+Linda and I connected over our love of dance.
+In fact, we met on a Country Line Dance Team in the mid ‘90s, while strutting our stuff to the tunes of the hot, new, country music star Alan Jackson, et al. We became BFF’s, almost inseparable.
+Soon we branched out, allying ourselves with two other girls to create “The Mambo Girls”—a Latin dance team.
 When we weren’t on stage, we could be found in the center of the dance floor at one our favorite clubs.
-We became BFF’s, almost inseparable.
-Many a night Linda and I suited up in matching dresses, sometimes in different colors, and we would dance into the wee hours.
-Our propensity to dress alike earned us the nickname “The Twins,” in some circles, which was ironic since appearance wise, we were opposites, with my eyes and hair as light as hers were dark.
+Many nights Linda and I suited up in matching dresses and we would dance into the wee hours.
+We earned us the nickname “The Twins,” in some circles, which was ironic since we were opposites, with my eyes and hair as light as hers were dark.

 Three of The Mambo Girls reunite Me, Linda, and Elsa

 For almost ten years, we never spoke, though, I'd heard tidbits about her life through mutual friends.
-Then, in summer of 2009, both older and wiser, we reunited, and for the remainder of the year, we worked on rebuilding what we had so recklessly tossed away.
-We vowed to get together from there on out every summer, for no less than a week.
+Then, in summer of 2009, both older and wiser, we reunited.
+For the remainder of the year, we worked on rebuilding the friendship we had so recklessly tossed away.
+We vowed to get together every summer, for no less than a week.
 Linda was back in my life, and life was good.

-I wish I could write the end of this story differently, but today I am not writing fiction.
+I wish I could end this story differently, but this story is real life, not fiction.
 The reunion of our second summer was never to be.
 Linda passed away just over a year ago.
 Many of us were unaware she was sick, but that was Linda style.
 She was a proud, strong, Puertorriquena, and she dealt with her problems head on and in a private manner.
-Linda would not have wanted her friends to pity her.
+Linda would not have wanted me or any of her friends to pity her.
 And I do not pity her, but I do miss her.
-I only hope, that while she was here, I touched her life as much as she has touched mine.
+I only hope that while she was here, I touched her life as much as she has touched mine.

 Happy Birthday Linda!
 I will look for you tonight dancing amongst the stars.